Lent is a fantasy novel about Savonarola. It takes place in Florence and Hell between 1492 and 1498.

-I wrote it in 42 writing days, four of those in January of 2016, then 17 days in Italy in May/June 2017 (in which I wrote 40,000 words) and the rest after I got home in September 2017.
+I wrote it in 42 writing days, four of those in January of 2016, then 17 days in Italy (Florence and Sardinia) in May/June 2017 (in which I wrote 40,000 words) and the rest after I got home in September 2017.

 It’s 116,000 words long, which makes it a little longer than most of my novels.
 It was inspired by a letter of Marsilio Ficino, quoted in Donald Weinstein’s Savonarola: The Rise and Fall of a Renaissance Prophet.

-It will be published by Tor on 28th May 2019.
+It was published by Tor on 28th May 2019.

 From Hugo, Nebula, and World Fantasy Award-winning Jo Walton comes Lent, a magical re-imagining of the man who remade fifteenth-century Florence—in all its astonishing strangeness